 Critical Path Analysis

-Critical path analysis is an approach used to map out every key task that is necessary to complete investment or project.
+Critical path analysis is an approach used to map out every key task that is necessary to complete an investment or project.
 This technique involves identifying the timeframe of each activity in the project and the dependencies of these activities.
 Critical path analysis helps managers set timelines that can be met for their projects and also track how things are going.

 In critical path analysis, you must understand that the execution of some activities in the project will depend on achieving other tasks.
 Also, there are activities that cannot be executed until others are done.
 For this reason, you should outline the vital and less important activities in a work plan and know the maximum and minimum time for each.